huggingface/transformers/model_cards/joeddav/xlm-roberta-large-xnli/README.md

                       model="joeddav/xlm-roberta-large-xnli")
 ```

-You can then classify in any of the above langauges.
+You can then classify in any of the above languages.
 You can even pass the labels in one language and the sequence to
 classify in another:

 ```python